 - Show how you performed on the field sobriety tests.

 A lot of times officers confuse impairment with other things such as injury, medical problems, and lack of sleep.
 If you have been charged with a DUI in Arizona you should not fight it alone.
 Retain a DUI defense attorney who understands DUI defense and how to protect your rights.
 Contact Charlie Naegle, for a free DUI consultation where you will go over the facts of your Arizona DUI case.
-Call the Naegle Law Firm now at (602) 663-9958 or use the webform below to request a free, anytime, anywhere consultation.
+Call Naegle & Crider Criminal Defense Attorneys now at (480) 418-0776 or use the consultation request form below to request a free, anytime, anywhere consultation.